KonstaT/KonstaT.github.io/_devices/rpi5/LineageOS22.md

 Q: My display is not working.
 I can only see the rainbow screen but no Android boot animation.
 What should I do?
 *A: This build only supports HDMI displays that report supported resolutions using EDID.
 1920x1080 resolution is used by default with this build.
 You can change value in /boot/resolution.txt to use a different resolution that your display supports.
 Removing /boot/resolution.txt will use the preferred resolution of your display.*

-Q: How to use the official 7" DSI touchscreen display?
+Q: How to use DSI touchscreen displays?
-*A: You can enable required configurations using a settings option found in Settings -> System -> Raspberry Pi settings -> Touchscreen.
+*A: You can enable required configurations using a settings option found in Settings -> System -> Raspberry Pi settings -> DSI display.
 You need to disconnect any HDMI display when using the DSI display.*

 Q: Is there any keyboard shortcuts for Android system functions?
 *A: Following keyboard keys work as Android buttons: F1 = Home, F2 = Back, F3 = Multi-tasking, F4 = Menu, F5 = Power, F11 = Volume down, and F12 = Volume up.*